Meet Our Vendors

 Clair Flaherty

 Mama C’s offers a variety of sauces and other preserved specialty items.
 The best blend of tomatoes, onions, celery, green and red sweet peppers, salt, vinegar, sugar & spices that are assured to tickle your taste buds.
-Pickles, marinades, salsa, pickled vegetables, BBQ glaze, pizza sauce, dips and more.
+Pickles, marinades, salsa, pickled vegetables, BBQ glaze, pizza sauce, dips, prepared foods, and more.

 Contact Information